Nihongo

 二人: "Two people".
 The noun '二人 (ふたり)' refers to 'two people'.
 It is used to specify a group of exactly two individuals.
 This word is commonly used when talking about a pair or a couple of people.
 For example: There are two people at the party - (パーティーに二人の人がいる).
 The two students are studying together - (二人の学生が一緒に勉強しています).

-ご主人: "Master".
-The Japanese noun 'ご主人 (ごしゅじん)' means 'master'.
-This term is used to refer to the head of a household, the owner of a business, or someone in a position of authority.
-It can also be used to politely address one's husband.
+ご主人: "Husband" or "Master".
+The Japanese noun 'ご主人 (ごしゅじん)' means 'master' or 'husband'.
+This term used to refer to the head of a household, the owner of a business, or someone in a position of authority. nowadays is used to politely address someone's husband.
 For example: The master of the house opened the door - (ご主人が家の扉を開けた).
 My master runs a large company - (私の ご主人は大きな会社を経営している).

 人々: "People".
 The Japanese noun '人々 (ひとびと)' means 'people'.
 This word is used to refer to a group of human beings, either a large number or a non-specific collection of individuals.
 It is a plural noun, indicating there are multiple people being referenced.
 For example: The people gathered in the park - (公園に人々が集まった).
 Many people live in Tokyo - (多くの人々が東京に住んでいる).